To add content, ask questions.

 - Pets

-French pet vocabulary, including common pet names, related verbs, and phrases for talking about pets.
+French pet vocabulary including names, categories, and common phrases for talking about pets.

 - Farm Animals